 Look out for our newsletters in your inbox soon.

-This rare southern city that’s somehow managed to retain all of its charms while still reinventing itself for modern times, is an ideal blend of rich history, outdoor adventure, striking scenery and culture.
-You’ll see grand mansions lining the streets along with high-end eateries, world-class galleries and boutiques.
+This captivating southern city has somehow managed to retain all of its charms while still reinventing itself for modern times, and is an ideal blend of rich history, outdoor adventure, striking scenery and culture.
+You’ll see grand mansions lining the streets along with high-end eateries, world-class galleries and boutique hotels.
 Charleston also has a gorgeous waterfront, outstanding nightlife and is home to some of the most hospitable people in the country.
-There are golf courses galore, fantastic opportunities for learning to surf or stand-up paddle board, and in the late spring you can experience one of the biggest performing arts festivals in the world, Spoleto Festival USA.
+There are golf courses galore, fantastic opportunities for learning to surf or stand-up paddleboard, and in the late spring, you can experience one of the biggest performing arts festivals in the world, Spoleto Festival USA.
 Walk the cobbled streets of the Historic District and you’ll find something interesting around practically every corner.
 Don’t miss the chance to take a break to sample the local Low Country cuisine, which has influences ranging from English and French cuisine to African cuisine, introduced by the slaves who were brought here in the past.

 The town is also popular for its annual “Battle of Aiken,” when for three days in February, Civil War reenactors eat, sleep, live and fight in a painfully recreated version of the world in 1865.
 In addition to battle reenactments, it hosts authentic 19th-century military encampments, living history presentations, reproductions of medical facilities, an engineer and signal service, and civilian portrayals.